About Me

 Flexibility is at the heart of everything I do.
 I know that real life doesn't pause for sleep training, you've still got groups to get to, family to visit, the occasional day out where napping in a cot just isn't happening.
 So rather than building plans that only work in a controlled bubble, I help families find a rhythm that holds up even when life gets a bit unpredictable.
 Holidays, overnight stays with grandparents, a nap on the go.
 We work all of that in.

 What I really want, more than anything, is for you to feel confident after we've finished working together.
-Not reliant on me, not anxious every time something changes, just knowledgeable, calm, and equipped to keep things going.
+To be able to know that once your little ones are in bed you get some much needed time to relax and are equipped to keep things going even when you hit a bump in the road.
 You've got this.
 I'll just help you get there.

 • "Laura is very professional and her attention to detail made the difference, the before and after her services speaks for itself.
 Highly recommended!"